SchokiCoder/book_modern_c/src/24_optional.md

 ## In C const's are bonkers

 By "const's" i mean variables with the `const` keyword.
+This is what i previously called constants but there is one itsy bit of a problem...
+they are not constant.
 They are not fully protected by the compiler against change so that this:

 ```c